 Is Sapele A Good Acoustic Guitar Body Top Tonewood?

 Sapele is relatively hard compared to the more popular top woods.
 However, it still projects loudly and can look absolutely amazing with the variety of grain figures it may possess (ribbon, pommele, quilted, mottled, wavy, beeswing, or fiddleback).

-It emphasizes the midrange, though it certainly isn’t thin in the lows or subdued in the highs.
-It’s a great all-around choice; even it’s relatively uncommon.
+It emphasizes the midrange, though it certainly isn't thin in the lows or subdued in the highs.
+It's a great all-around choice, even if it's relatively uncommon.